MichaelLarocca/blog-michael-jude-larocca/posts/2020/12-20/12-06-2020_TeacherFeature-Dylan_Israel.md

 #

- Since then, I've been following Dylan's YouTube channel [coding 360](https://www.youtube.com/user/pizzapokerguy87).
+ Since then, I've been following Dylan's YouTube channel [Coding Tutorials 360](https://www.youtube.com/user/pizzapokerguy87).
 I find it to be educating, informative, and entertaining.

  ---